realworldocaml/book/en/08-imperative-programming.md

 end
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We have seen the definition of all of the functions except `find`, which seaches
+We have seen the definition of all of the functions except `find`, which searches
 for an element in the list (sequentially), returning an iterator that refers to
 that element if it exists.
 The implementation simply creates an iterator, then
 uses a loop to search sequentially for the element.
 If the element is found,